MoseleyBioinformaticsLab/pdb_eda/README.rst

         * Calculate atom regional discrepancies and statistics.
         * Calculate residue regional discrepancies and statistics.

-    * As a command-line tool:
+    * As a command-line tool using the pdb_eda command (or "python3 -m pdb_eda").

+        * The command-line interface has multiple modes.

-        * For single-structure mode:
+        * single - single-structure mode:
             * Convert electron density map CCP4 files into its equivalent JSON file format.
             * Aggregate electron density map by atom, residue, and chain, and return the results in either JSON or csv format.